markstringer-dti/markstringer-dti.github.io/dti.md

 But if your project isn't fine, what are you going to do about it?
 Telling it like it is,  as the Scrum Master in the story tried to, doesn't seem to work that well.
 In that case, it resulted in the hiring of someone to specifically stop the bosses in New York being told the truth.

 Someone senior might have well promised something that is impossible to deliver.
-Getting them to deliver that might be a subtle process requiring careful handling.
+Getting them to deliver anything near that might be a difficult process, requiring careful handling.
 But for the team that's doing the work, it's almost never a bad thing for them to know the truth as soon as possible.
 If you're in charge of that team, you should making sure that all of the chances to keep everything transparent (stand ups, retrospectives and show and tells) are happening.

 The second thing is to understand that shouting out bad news in front of fifty people might not be the best way of communicating it.